 If you’re visiting

 Bring your own baggage.
-Bring your dog’s food, bowls, medicine, toys, grooming tools, and any other items he may need during his visit.
+Bring your dog’s food, bowls, medicine, toys, grooming tools and any other items he may need during his visit.
 Don’t rely on your host to supply anything.
 Being prepared for any eventuality you can think of will help ensure a less stressful visit.
 Many pets are anxious when in unfamiliar surroundings.
 Make things easier for everyone by taking care of the necessities and bringing along some of the extra comforts your pet is accustomed to.
 Consider taking carpet deodorizer or spray to neutralize any smells your pet might leave behind.

 Watch.
 Be prepared to supervise your pet, especially around children, food, breakables and other pets.
 Yes, your pet is a model of good behavior at home, but a new environment might set off some nervous behavior.
 Even if he hasn’t jumped up on a counter or peed indoors since his puppy days, he might do so in a strange house.
 Be sure to have pickup bags, paper towels and a cleaning product stashed in the car, just in case.
-Do not expect others to step in as a pet sitter for you – prepare to have your dog at your side or in your sight at all times.
+Do not expect others to step in as a pet sitter for you: Prepare to have your dog at your side or in your sight at all times.

 Know the house rules.
 Spot might love to take over the couch at home, but your host might not approve.
-Don’t expect your host to bend – keep Spot on a leash and make it a teaching moment that every couch is not available.
-If your host is okay with Spot using the couch, bring along a blanket to keep the hair and dirt corralled.
+Don’t expect your host to bend — keep Spot on a leash and make it a teaching moment that every couch is not available.
+If your host is OK with Spot using the couch, bring along a blanket to keep the hair and dirt corralled.

 Bring along shot records and licenses.
 Let’s hope you have made precautions to avoid fights or bites, but carry these records along with you.
 Make sure your dog wears current tags and identification, and add a temporary tag using a colorful house or locker ID tag like these to include your host’s local contact information.

 Have a Plan B. The way to ensure your best furry friend makes a good impression is to keep her under control at all times.
 If she won’t settle down, take her for a walk, leash her by your side, kennel her in a crate or have her take a calming time-out in the car.
 Setting high standards of behavior for your dog when visiting someone else’s home is a good way to be invited back.
-Be prepared to head to a dog-friendly hotel if the visit just isn’t working out – it is best to leave on a happy note and with your relationships intact.
+Be prepared to head to a dog-friendly hotel if the visit just isn’t working out.
+It’s best to leave on a happy note and with your relationships intact.

 If you’re the host